-BASIS OF BEARINGS is the California Coordinate System 1983, Zone 6 (2004 epoch).
+BASIS OF BEARINGS for this description is based on California Coordinate System 1983, Zone 6 (2004 epoch) as surveyed April 2004 by and on file with the California State Lands Commission under WO 25440.
 All distances are grid distances.

 END OF DESCRIPTION